SuitcaseCoder/poke-project/pokemon.md

    static app that allows users to click on the `catch 'em all` button that will display a random pokemon's name and image.

-  A user should be able to continue "catching" random pokemon and see them on the page.
+   A user should be able to continue "catching" random pokemon and see them appear on the page.
--

 ### BONUS:
 - statically remove a pokemon from the page (you will not be